 “For 10 years in a row, we’ve never been less than the quarterfinals.
 That’s four rounds deep,” he says.
 “That’s December football, 10 years in a row.”

 Odds are pretty good that if your team plays Refugio, it’ll get beaten – by a lot.
-Herring’s team was the subject of an ESPN Outside the Lines report about running up the score in 2011.
-He argues that by resting his starters after halftime in a lopsided game, they would be de-conditioned and, possibly, lose in the playoffs against better competition.
+Herring’s team was the subject of a 2011 ESPN Outside the Lines report that highlighted their ability to light up a scoreboard.
+Herring argues that by resting his starters after halftime in a lopsided game, they would be de-conditioned and, possibly, lose in the playoffs against better competition.

-During that 2011 season, Herring started playing his starters through at least three quarters, and they won the state title.
+During that 2011 season, Herring started playing his starters through at least three quarters in those blowouts, and they won the state title.

 Since then, they’ve won another and been runner-up twice.
 Herring doesn’t have a “one game at a time” approach like many coaches.
-He is squarely focused on a championship – not for personal glory or resume-padding, but for the town of Refugio itself.
+And, this year, he is squarely focused on a championship – not for personal glory or resume-padding, but for the town of Refugio itself.

 “I want to win it bad, bad, bad for this community,” Herring says.
 “Because I’m telling you, this community is hurting.
 The one positive thing they have in their life, still, is football.
 Can’t take that away.
 We’re really good at football.
 We’ve always been good.
 They love it.”